daxuanzi515/CrystalReAgents/SecAlign/MyTest.md

 # 2.5.1+cu124
 # 12.4
 ```
-DownLoad `Llama-2-7b-hf` weights from huggingface: https://huggingface.co/meta-llama/Llama-2-7b-hf
+DownLoad `Llama-2-7b-hf` weights from huggingface: https://huggingface.co/meta-llama/Llama-2-7b-hf.
 Pay attention to set your country as others instead of China and Russia when inputting in table, otherwise your account will be forbidden forever.
+(My first son has been already dead.)
+Download `Mistral-7B-v0.1` weights from huggingface: https://huggingface.co/mistralai/Mistral-7B-v0.1/tree/main.
+I choose `llama-2-7b-hf` as prompter and `mistral-chat` as target LLM.

 ### Quantitve Steps
 Focusing on `advprompter` module, it needs to be edited so that it can fit up my configuration.